 Margaret A. Jackson (Ph.D.)

 Margaret is a Professor Emerita in the School of Criminology and past Director of the Institute for Studies in Criminal Justice Policy at SFU.
 She was principal investigator for a Federal Ministry of Justice study on child abuse.
 Other research areas of interest include criminal justice policy analysis, sociocultural factors impacting marginalized girls, problem-solving courts, and most recently, bullying and cyberbullying.
-As Director of FREDA, Margaret primarily focuses upon research issues related to domestic violence and its impacts on women and children.
+As Co-Director of FREDA, Margaret primarily focuses upon research issues related to domestic violence and its impacts on women and children.

 Sarah Yercich (Ph.D.)